strubell/11-767/labs/lab4/lab4-report.md

 We can see that results are pretty much as expected.
 BERT-base beats BERT-small in all tasks, and the un-quantitized models slightly outperforming their quantitized counterparts.

 In terms of memory and latency, as expected the BERT-base models are much slower and consume much more memory than the BERT-small models.
 The quantitized models consume less memory BUT since they run on the CPU, are actually slower than their unquantitized counterparts.
 Due to the size of the BERT-base model, we were unable to run it on the Jetson 2GB, with the computation constantly hitting SWAP, making the our case for an iterative model deserialization stronger.
+Therefor results for BERT-base were computed on the server, but should theorically be the exact same as if ran on the Jetson.

-Interestingly, the accelarator on the NVIDIA Jetson 2Gb seems to be slower than the CPU on the server (albeit this could be due to the model being quantitized OR a bottleneck in memory or other place)
+Interestingly, the accelarator on the NVIDIA Jetson 2Gb seems to be slower than the CPU on the server (albeit this could be due to the model being quantitized OR a bottleneck in memory or other places)

 ### Problems faced

 Unfortunatly, the server used for finetuning the BERT model was affected by performance issues the last few days.
 Therefor we were unable to fine-tune a BERT-based on MNLI.
 We expect to have this in the next week

 This also lead us to move some of the experiments mid-way to new server.
 Therefor experiments with the BERT-small model were peformed on a server with a A100 while experiment with BERT-base were performed on server with an RTX8000.
 However while this might affect the relative peformance between the base and small model, we believe much of the conclusion will be the same.

 ## Adaptive Computation